 Who doesn’t love a great night of Karaoke?
 The fundraiser works this way.
-You can pay any amount to nominate a friend to sing, then, the MUST sing.
+You can pay any amount to nominate a friend to sing, then, they MUST sing.
 OR they must make a donation in the same amount to avoid getting up in front of people and belting out their best Taylor Swift or Neil Diamond impression.

 Thinking about hosting a benefit or other fundraiser?
-Contact Anne Carlson for ways the Colon Cancer Coalition can support you!
+Contact Stacy Zwerdling for ways the Colon Cancer Coalition can support you!

 When your fundraiser is finished, send us a report and photos!
 We may feature you on our blog.

 And finally, if you collected any money in person, please mail it to the address below and include a brief recap of the event.
 (Please do not send checks through the mail.)

 Colon Cancer Coalition